h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_7_MAP_Formula.md

 ### Example 4: Sensor Measurement

 #### Problem Statement
-We want to estimate the true temperature in a room using a sensor with known error characteristics, combining expected temperature with actual readings.
+A building management system needs to estimate the true temperature in a room using a sensor with known error characteristics.
+The system combines expected temperature from weather forecast and building conditions with actual sensor readings.

+Given:
+- Expected temperature (prior mean): $\mu_0 = 25$ °C
+- Prior variance: $\sigma_0^2 = 4$ °C²
+- Observed temperature readings from the sensor: $[23, 24, 26]$ °C
+- Known sensor error variance: $\sigma^2 = 1$ °C²

+Calculate the MAP estimate for the true temperature in the room.
+What decision should be made for the temperature control system if the comfort zone is 22-26 °C?

 #### Solution